cnizzardini/cakephp-swagger-bake/README.md

 build the following from your existing routes and models without additional effort:

 - Paths
-    - Path Summary
-    - Route
-    - Path Parameters
+    - Resource (route)
 - Operations
+    - Summary and description
     - GET, POST, PATCH, DELETE
     - Form fields using your Cake models
     - Responses